 Yes.
 Candidates should be aware of the criteria used to assess their work.
 They can then understand what they need to do to gain credit.
 Specifications describe the marking criteria in detail.
-It is perfectly acceptable for teachers to produce a simplified candidate-friendly version, provided that it is not specific to the work of an individual candidate or group of candidates.
+It is perfectly acceptable for teachers to produce a simplified candidate-friendly version of the marking criteria, provided that it is not specific to the work of an individual candidate or group of candidates.